juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 <script src="https://gist.github.com/FabianGosebrink/32129a532cf2fee34f9c7a368697f799.js"></script>

 The `pageSize` and `pageSizeOptions` come from the `PaginationService` which we inject in the underlying component.
+On the `(page)` event we are firing the eventemitter and call the action which is bound to it in the stateful component.

 {% highlight js %}